danpla/dpscreenocr/doc/manual.md

     Depending on the platform, the final width can be scaled proportionally to DPI, which may be the physical DPI of the display, the virtual DPI set via global GUI/font scale settings, or a combination of both.
-On some platforms, it may be impossible to change the border width at all, in which case this option will have no effect.

 *   `ui_tray_icon_visible` (`true` by default) whether to show an icon in the notification area.